Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Theoretical constraints: lattice QCD

-In a crossover there is no sudden jump in the first derivatives of the pressure.
-Nevertheless, a pseudo-phase transition line can be calculated based on where the order parameters change more rapidly.
+In a crossover, there is no sudden jump in the first derivatives of the pressure.
+Nevertheless, a ( chiral) pseudo-phase transition line can be calculated based on where the order parameters change more rapidly.
 The exact location of the QCD transition line is a hot topic of research in the field of strong interactions.
-The most recent results are contained in Ref.\ \cite{Borsanyi:2020fev}.
-The transition temperature as a function of the chemical potential can be parametrized as
+The most recent results are contained in \cite{Borsanyi:2020fev}.
+The transition temperature, obtained from the chiral condensate and its susceptibility, as a function of the chemical potential can be parametrized as

 The crossover or pseudo-critical temperature $T_c$ has been determined with extreme accuracy and extrapolated from imaginary up to real $\mu_B \approx 300$ MeV.
 Additionally, the width of the chiral transition and the peak value of the chiral susceptibility were calculated along the crossover line.
 Both of them are constant functions of $\mu_B$.
 This means that, up to $\mu_B=300$ MeV, no sign of criticality has been observed in lattice results.
 In fact, at the critical point the height of the peak of the chiral susceptibility would diverge and its width would shrink.
 The small error reflects the most precise determination of the $T-\mu_B$ phase transition line using lattice techniques.
-Besides $T_c=158 \pm 0.6$ MeV, the study provides updated results for the coefficients $\kappa_2=0.0153\pm0.0018$ and $\kappa_4=0.00032\pm0.00067$ \cite{Borsanyi:2020fev}.
-Similar coefficients for the extrapolation of the transition temperature to finite strangeness, electric charge, and isospin chemical potentials were obtained in Ref.\ \cite{HotQCD:2018pds}, and are displayed in Table \ref{tab:kappa_SQI}.
+Besides $T_c=158 \pm 0.6$ MeV, the study provides updated results for the coefficients $\kappa_2=0.0153\pm0.0018$ and $\kappa_4=0.00032\pm0.00067$ \citep{Borsanyi:2020fev}.
+Similar coefficients for the extrapolation of the transition temperature to finite strangeness, electric charge, and isospin chemical potentials were obtained in \cite{HotQCD:2018pds}, and are displayed in Table \ref{tab:kappa_SQI}.